kubo/snzip/README.md

 --------------

 Snzip is one of command line tools using [snappy][].
-This supports three type of file formats; snzip format, [snappy-java][] format and [snappy-in-java][] format.
+This supports four type of file formats; snzip format, [snappy-framed][] format [snappy-java][] format and [snappy-in-java][] format.
 The default format is snzip.

-Note that this tool's status is *experimental*.
-The file format may be changed to support the standardized format discussed in [Issue 34: Command line tool][] and I cannot say that the tool keeps backward compatibilities with obsolete formats.
+Note that the default format is changed to [snappy-framed][] when the program name includes "snappy."
+If you want to use snzip as a [snappy-framed][] compressor/decompressor, rename snzip to snappy, unsnappy or so.

 Installation
 ------------